• Skip to primary navigation

 2. Use tongs to remove the chicken and shred it.

-3. If you want to thicken the cooking liquid, turn on the Sauté function and stir in 2 Tbsp of cornstarch mixed with some of the hot liquid.
+3. If you want to thicken the cooking liquid, turn on the Sauté function and stir in 2 Tablespoons of cornstarch mixed with some of the hot liquid.
 Pour into the pot and stir until thickened.

 4. Mix the chicken back into the cooking liquid.